-Join Anne-Marie Concepción for an in-depth discussion in this video Embedding fonts, part of InDesign CC 2015: EPUB Fundamentals.
+Join Anne-Marie Concepción for an in-depth discussion in this video Embedding fonts, part of Learning InDesign CC 2015: EPUBs.

 - Since you're a designer, I assume, since you're using InDesign, you probably want to be able to include the fonts that you use in your InDesign file within your EPUB.
 And in most cases, that's possible.
 But there are some pros and cons and some fiddly bits that we need to talk about.
 This actually could be a full course because there's a lot to talk about as far as embedding fonts in EPUBs is concerned.
 But I'm going to give you the high points now, things to keep in mind.
 First, the only kinds of fonts that you can embed in an EPUB are true type, or open type fonts.